sei-curiosity/week04day01-Ruby/README.md

 > "Ruby is simple in appearance, but is very complex inside, just like our human body." — Yukihiro "Matz" Matsumoto

+## Learning a New Language

+If you were going to learn a new programming language, what questions would you have?
+You've already learned one programming language, and you're about to learn another!
+Think about the things you now know how to do in JavaScript.
+With this knowledge, consider what you might want to know about Ruby.
+Take a few minutes to think about some questions that you have about this new language.

+Examples:

+- How do I define a variable in Ruby?
+Is it different than in JavaScript?
+- Where do I go for information about Ruby?
+What kind of documentation exists for it?
+- Does Ruby have functions?

+Ruby and JavaScript each have unique features that you may find useful or ineffective.
+At the end of the day, you'll find that they share many qualities.

 #### Flexibility

 Ruby is flexible making it ideal for coding.
 What this means is that there are no* blackboxes in Ruby.
 You can open up anything and change it.
 This could be a powerful tool in the hands of a skilled Rubyist.